serverpod/relic/doc/site/docs/01-getting-started/02-hello-world-example.md

 ---
 sidebar_position: 2
-sidebar_label: 🌟 Hello, World!
-Example
+sidebar_label: 👋 Hello world
 ---

-# Hello, World!
-Example
+# Hello world

 Let's get your first Relic server up and running!
 This guide walks you through creating a minimal "Hello, World!"
 API to demonstrate just how easy it is to get started with Relic.